Girls To Grow

 We can be grateful for those teachable moments that present themselves with no preparation on our part.
-But for all those other times, here are seven tips you might find helpful.
+But for all those other times, here are seven easy tips we parents can use to teach our children the Bible.
 (Now that our children are almost grown, I can only say that I wish I’d done these even more!)

 1. Play scripture songs.

-Make a playlist on your phone, stream children’s songs through a speaker, or just put in a good ol’ cd!
-When our girls were younger, a couple that we had on repeat were Hide ‘Em in Your Heart Volumes 1 and 2 as well as Cedarmont Kids Bible Songs.
+Make a playlist on your phone, stream children’s songs through a speaker, or just put in a good ol’ cd if you still have that capability!
+When our girls were younger, a couple of collections that we had on repeat were Hide ‘Em in Your Heart Volumes 1 and 2 as well as Cedarmont Kids Bible Songs.

 Turn the music on while everyone is getting ready in the morning or while you’re in the car together.
 Or play it softly in their bedroom as they’re falling asleep.